innogames/ltc/README.md

 ### 3. Initialize the database
 Create your own or rename the example setting file jtlc/settings.py.example to jtlc/settings.py

-First set the database engine (only PostgreSQL 9.5+) in your settings files; `jltc/settings.py` Of course, remember to install necessary database driver for your engine.
+First set the database engine (only PostgreSQL 9.5+) in your settings files; `ltc/settings.py` Of course, remember to install necessary database driver for your engine.
 Then define your credentials as well.
-By default jltc will use `jltc` schema in database, which needs to be created:
+By default ltc will use `ltc` schema in database, which needs to be created:

 `su - postgres`